crazybmanp/RyuZU-Bot/README.md

 # RyuZU-Bot
-A discord bot built on molecularity with cogs.
+A discord bot built on modularity with cogs.